yury-lysogorskiy/lammps/doc/src/package.rst

 *sort* and *atom/map* keywords will also automatically be changed to *no*\ .
 This can result in better performance for certain configurations and system sizes.

+The *threads/per/atom* keyword sets the number of GPU vector lanes per atom used to perform force calculations.
+This keyword is only applicable when *neigh/thread* is set to *on*.
+For large cutoffs or with a small number of particles per GPU, increasing the value can improve performance.
+The number of lanes per atom must be a power of 2 and currently cannot be greater than the SIMD width for the GPU / accelerator.
+In the case it exceeds the SIMD width, it will automatically be decreased to meet the restriction.

 ----------